-Will MCU conduct an interview with all undergraduate applicants?
-No. However, most applicants will be required to participate in an interview.
+Will MCU conduct a phone interview with all undergraduate applicants?
+No. However, most applicants will be required to participate in a phone interview.

-- Select applicants will be invited to interview with the Admissions Director.
+- Select applicants will be invited to interview with Admissions by phone.

 - PLEASE NOTE: Selection for an interview is not an indication of the likelihood of acceptance into the program.

-- If an applicant is selected for an interview they will be contacted by the Admissions Director by email and invited to select from available dates and times.
+- If an applicant is selected for an interview they will be contacted by Admissions by email and invited to select from available dates and times.